-Summary of draft rule determination
+Summary of final rule determination

-The Australian Energy Market Commission (AEMC or Commission) has determined to make this draft rule determination to clarify the entitlement of retailers to National Metering Identifier (NMI) Standing Data.
-The Commission considers the changes under the draft rule determination will promote the efficient delivery of services and facilitate retail competition.
-Consumers will benefit from these changes by allowing them to be provided with accurate information, which would enable them to decide which retail offer is best suited to them.
+The Australian Energy Market Commission (AEMC or Commission) has determined to make a rule to clarify the entitlement of retailers to access National Metering Identifier (NMI) Standing Data.
+The Commission considers the rule will promote the efficient delivery of services and facilitate retail competition.
+Consumers will benefit from these changes by allowing them to be provided with accurate information, enabling them to decide which retail offer is best suited to them.